primo-io/prototype-documentation/index.md

 Now the electronics.
 Start by making rails for the 5V and the GND, all along the hole lines like in the picture.
 The first every prototype never had copper strips, it had wires (which you can also use), but in this prototype we used copper tape also for the rails.
 A real 100% time saver.
 It also makes things easier for creating connections.

 The next step is to wire one of the two connectors of every hole, to the ground rail.
-If you used copper tape, you can just use a tiny extra bit of it, just enough to touch both ends.
+If you used copper tape, you can just use a tiny extra sliver, just enough to touch both ends.

 Now we have to connect the other side of each connector to the 5V rail, but this time, with a 10KΩ resistor in-between.
 A cool thing of copper tape is that solder melts very well on top of it.
 This is the technique i used: